I caught myself this morning saying something really intelligent. (probably because of the movie I watched last night)

-Of course, most of the things I learned replace my ineffective marketing actions from before the event.
+Of course, most of the things I learned will replace my ineffective marketing actions from before the event.

 I have been doing it all wrong.
-I have spent a lot of money advertising the wrong way.
+And I have spent a lot of money advertising the wrong way.
 I have been doing a lot of work that is now all wasted.

 Sinking feeling in the stomach.

 And then came the intelligent saying: ‘What did you expect?
 You don’t know what you are doing.’
 And then this created an even stronger sinking feeling in the stomach.

 I’ve been observing, in my own life and in the lives of my students, I am noticing that the BIGGEST barrier to growth, the biggest barrier to learning, the biggest barrier to action is the gap between your expectation of yourself to be perfect.
 Your expectation to know everything without learning.
 Your expecation to do everything without mistakes, to never fail at anything.

 It isn’t part of genetics: it is definitely a societal, cultural expectation that came from your parents and guardians.

 When I was eight, my mother was in the hospital.
 I cooked a three-course meal: I needed a foot stool to be able to do it, but I did it.

 I only remember the desert, because I screwed that up.
 It was similar to bread pudding, except instead of bread it had noodles in it, crushed poppy seeds, crushed walnuts, apricot jam… a yummy dish… except…

 You cook the noodles in water.
 The water needs to be salty or the whole dish is ruined… I forgot to put the salt.
 You can’t salt a sweet dish on your plate.